minprog/pyprog/tentamen/oefen_bg/index.md

     - **Limit Queue Size**:
         The queue has a maximum capacity, and once full, new requests cannot be added unless space becomes available (via a dequeue or cancellation).
 Implement a constructor parameter `max_size` that allows the user to set the maximum size of the queue.
 If the queue is full, `enqueue` should raise an exception or return an error message.

-3.  **Bonus Challenge**:

-    For extra credit, add a feature that tracks the **average wait time** of ride requests in the queue.
-Implement a method `average_wait_time()` that returns the average number of rides a request must wait through before it is dispatched.

 ## Class Definition:

 You are required to implement the class `RideQueue` with the following methods: